Now that you’ve had your baby, you are ready to get your body back on track. But, as you likely know, this is no easy feat.

 Lack of support

-Not all moms are fortunate enough to have family members they can call on to watch baby while mama gets a workout, or partners available during the day to watch the baby at a time that works between feeding, naps and everything else so that we can make time for exercise.
+Not all moms are fortunate enough to have family members they can call on to watch the baby while mama gets a workout, or partners available during the day to watch the baby at a time that works between feeding, naps, and everything else so that we can make time for exercise.

-There are, of course, other options out there, such as gyms that offer supervision for your little ones while you workout.
-However, if you are anything like I was as a first time mother, I found daycare gyms to be overwhelmingly intimidating with young babies.
+There are, of course, other options out there, such as gyms that offer supervision for your little ones while you work out.
+However, if you are anything like I was as a first-time mother, I found daycare gyms to be overwhelmingly intimidating with young babies.
 The first time I took my daughter along to a gym; the caretakers had her in the only corner of the room that the angle of the security camera was not able to see.
 I decided to ‘pop in’ to check on her, only to find her in tears.

-Even If you are one of the lucky ones who is fortunate to have help, that does not replace the fact that you might feel worried about leaving your baby behind, or guilty about choosing to do something for yourself away from your baby.
+Even If you are one of the lucky ones who are fortunate to have help, that does not replace the fact that you might feel worried about leaving your baby behind, or guilty about choosing to do something for yourself away from your baby.

 While taking some time out for yourself in order to maintain your wellbeing and happiness is important, you remember it being much easier before having a baby.
 Now, time to yourself may not feel relaxing, as it is likely filled with feelings of guilt.